lizhanmit/learning-notes/kafka-note/kafka-note.md

 Small messages are not a problem for Kafka.
 The default message size is about 1 MB.

+Kafka's performance is effectively constant with respect to data size.

 Two directives or purposes of Kafka:

 - Not block the producers (in order to deal with the back pressure).